 Stand with feet hip-distance apart, toes pointing forward.
-Holding a dumbbell in each hand at your hips, palms facing your body.
+Hold a dumbbell in each hand at your sides, palms facing your body.

 Keeping your core tight, push through your heels to stand straight up; completing the dumbbell deadlift.

-From here, take the dumbbells to each side of the body and lower your hips down, parallel with your knees.
-Performing a narrow squat.
+From here, take the dumbbells to your sides and lower your hips down, parallel with your knees, performing a narrow squat.

 Again drive through your heels to stand tall.

-Modification: if the narrow stance doesn’t feel good for your knees, remove it and perform dumbbell deadlifts.
+Modification: If the narrow stance doesn’t feel good for your knees, simply perform dumbbell deadlifts.

-Start in plank position with one hand on each dumbbell.
+Start in a high plank position with one hand on each dumbbell.
 Hold this position, maintaining a straight line with your body, gaze slightly in front of you.